-For 2022, the #AskAboutAsthma campaign will run from 12 – 18 September so everyone can take the learning, resources and key information shared to be even more prepared for week 38 – the week where nationally there is a rise in asthma attacks following the return to school after the summer holidays.
+As part of the #AskAboutAsthma campaign, we want everyone involved in the care of children and young people with asthma to be even more prepared for week 38 – the week where nationally there is a rise in asthma attacks following the return to school after the summer holidays.
+By sharing learning, resources and key information, we can help even more children and young people to ask about asthma and get the right care in place.

 Browse this page or jump to: